-- Monitoring of foetal growth and evaluation of neonatal size - Daily intake iron and folic acid supplements by the pregnant individual - Daily intake of balanced protein-energy supplementation - Daily intake of calcium supplements - Administration of antiplatelet agents before 16 weeks for those at the risk of preeclampsia (high BP condition that could lead to foetal complications). - Interventionist care in the case of severe pre-eclampsia before term - Acceleration of foetal lung maturity in case of early initiation of labour through administration of antenatal single-dose corticosteroids collect anthropometric measurements.
+- Monitoring of foetal growth and evaluation of neonatal size - Daily intake iron and folic acid supplements by the pregnant individual - Daily intake of balanced protein-energy supplementation - Daily intake of calcium supplements - Administration of antiplatelet agents before 16 weeks for those at the risk of preeclampsia (high BP condition that could lead to foetal complications). - Interventionist care in the case of severe pre-eclampsia before term - Acceleration of foetal lung maturity in case of early initiation of labour through administration of antenatal single-dose corticosteroids become Arogya Sakhis.
+Through the training and mentoring provided by ARMMAN, Arogya Sakhis are equipped to perform basic diagnostic tests to check haemoglobin, blood sugar, and blood pressure levels.
+Additionally, the Arogya Sakhis also conduct foetal doppler test and collect anthropometric measurements.
 Using a mobile application, the Arogya Sakhis identify high-risk signs and symptoms, and receive alerts when a referral is needed.

-The Arogya Sakhi Home-Based and Antenatal Care Programme by ARMMAN identifies and trains women health entrepreneurs from rural, resource-deficient communities to become Arogya Sakhis.
+The Arogya Sakhi Home based Antenatal and Infancy Care programme by ARMMAN identifies and trains women health entrepreneurs from rural, resource-deficient communities to